AchimA/CAD-Helper/README.md

 ## Plans for implementing:
 - [ ] Flatten selected hierarchy
 - [ ] Join selected object on the same level
-- [ ] Clear viewport material of selected objects
-- [ ] Remove all material slots from selected objects

 # Installation: